-GREAT CHOCOLATE REQUIRES GREAT COCOA BEANS.
+GREAT CHOCOLATE REQUIRES GREAT CACAO BEANS.
 THE MOST CRITICAL STEPS HAPPEN WHERE THE BEANS ARE GROWN:

 GROWING, HARVESTING, FERMENTING, & DRYING

-Chocolate is made from cocoa beans.
-Cocoa beans grow on rainforest trees called cocoa (or cacao) trees.
-These trees produce hard, football-shaped pods, which hold about 40 cocoa beans each.
+Chocolate is made from cacao beans. cacao beans grow on rainforest trees called cacao (or cocoa) trees.
+These trees produce hard, football-shaped pods, which hold about 40 cacao beans each.